Ashu-766/Data-Analytics--Customer-Segmentation/README.md

 # Data Analytics Customer Segmentation

 ## Goal of the project
-The purpose of this project is to conduct a Customer Segmentation Analysis for an Automobile bike Company.
-Customer segmentation is performed by developing a RFM Model.
-RFM (Recency, Frequency, Monetary) analysis is a behavior-based approach grouping customers into segments.
-It groups the customers on the basis of their previous purchase transactions.
-In this analysis the customer segment was divided into 11 groups.
-The analysis will help in determining which customers segments should be targeted in order to enhance sales revenue for the company.
-A <b>Sales Dashboard for Customer Segmentation</b> is developed using <b>Tableau</b> and the data quality assessment and analysis is done using <b>Python</b>.
+The objective of this project is to carry out a Customer Segmentation Analysis for an automobile bike company.
+Customer segmentation is executed through the development of an RFM Model.
+RFM (Recency, Frequency, Monetary) analysis is a behavior-based methodology that classifies customers into segments based on their past purchase behaviors.
+This analysis categorizes customers into 11 distinct groups.
+The purpose of this segmentation is to identify which customer groups should be targeted to boost sales revenue for the company.
+A <b>Sales Dashboard for Customer Segmentation</b> has been created using <b>Tableau</b>, with data quality assessment and analysis conducted through <b>Python</b>.

 ## Tableau Dashboard
-The Sales Dashboard for Customer Segmentation can be found [here](https://public.tableau.com/views/SalesDashboard_17201045476280/RFMDashboard?:language=en-GB&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).<br>
+The Sales Dashboard for Customer Segmentation is accessible [here](https://public.tableau.com/views/SalesDashboard_17201045476280/RFMDashboard?:language=en-GB&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).<br>
 <img src="data%20visualization/Sales%20Dashboard.gif" height="500" align="middle"><br>

 <b>In case of failure of loading Jupyter Notebooks on Github, the following notebooks can be found in nbviewer.
 Click on the respective hyperlinks to view:</b>